QuarkChain/QCEPs/QCEP/qcep-1.md

 ## Implementation

-One implementation-specific question is how the staking will be deployed and baked into the root chain consensus.
+One implementation-specific question is how the staking contract will be deployed and baked into the root chain consensus.

 A simple way is to use `CREATE2` with a pre-determined contract creator address and init code, so the contract address will be known in advance.
 Then, when chain 0 shard 0 checks the stakes, it will return 0 if the contract is not yet deployed.